-The aim of our biped walking research is to develop a walking technique which uses few sensory data (i.e. only joint angle data) and provides stability over a wide range of velocities.
-To examine the present solutions and be also able to study new ideas, a simplified model of the robot has been simulated with ODE and its walking stability has been tested in simulations.
+The aim of our biped walking research is to develop a walking technique which uses very limited sensory data (i.e. only joint angle and phase reset of the step) and provides stability over a wide range of velocities.
+To examine the present solutions and to be also able to study new ideas, a simplified model of the robot has been simulated with ODE1 and its walking stability has been tested in simulations.
 Using this simulator, some new techniques have been introduced to improve walking stability and to control the walker.

 However implementing the simulated control ideas in a real robot is as difficult as re-doing the whole work despite of the simulated results.
 This is because of the vast difference between the simulated and the real platform.
 Actuators used in most of the humanoid platforms are servomotors, which have normally a high grade of damping regarding the gear reduction ratio and have also strong limits in their maximum speed and/or applied torque.
-This is very disadvantageous as the energy of centre of mass is of great importance in passive dynamic walking.
+This is very disadvantageous as the energy of the COM is of great importance in passive dynamic walking.
 A direct torque control is also provided by almost none of the commercially available servomotors.

-As a test, the friction of the ankle actuators of each foot was reduced by removing a gear from each, so that they could only function as low friction joints with position sensors, the data derived from this sensors are then used in the control program which finds the stance foot at each step and controls all active actuators regarding to the stance angle.
-The robot has been able to walk several steps on a slope.
+As a test, the friction of the ankle actuators of each foot was reduced by removing a gear from each, turning the ankles into low friction joints using only the position as sensory data.
+The data derived from this sensors are then used in the control program which finds the stance foot at each step and controls all active actuators regarding to the stance angle.

-To have the passive walking controlled and supplied from own energy of the robot, one should be able either to switch the actuators to act as passive free running and active in different walking phases or to decrease the stiffness of the servos and use them in a mixed way both as sensors and actuators.
-Using the later technique, stable walking at velocities up to 40cm/s has been achieved.
+To have the passive walking controlled and supplied from the own energy of the robot, one should be able either to switch the actuators to act as passive free running and active in different walking phases or to decrease the stiffness of the servos and use them in a mixed way both as sensors and actuators.
+Using the later technique, stable walking at velocities up to $40\,\mathrm{cm/s}$ has been achieved.
 Because several other necessary behaviors of the robot are fully active and mostly semi-static, a key-frame interpolator is developed and used to generate stable trajectories for different behaviors.
-This unit together with the walk controller forms the so called "Motion Engine".